Proper Cord Management

 *Please note that I was graciously compensated for this post.
 This post may contain affiliate links for your convenience.
 These links involve no extra cost to you.
 You can view my full advertising disclosure statement here.

 The Sleek Socket is approximately 90% thinner than most traditional plugs and cords being thinner than the average baseboard it sits on top of an outlet and simply disappears.
 Then you can even use the perfectly sized adhesive cord strips to attach to your furniture.
-They are safe for even the most delicate surfaces like this hand finished table, that I have a tinted aged furniture wax on to anique the surface.
+They are safe for even the most delicate surfaces like this hand finished table, that I have a tinted aged furniture wax on to antique the surface.
 I tested the adhesive strip and it came off clean and did not even remove the the wax finish.
 So after testing, on an inconspicuous spot of my furniture to make sure it would not remove the specialty wax finish; which you should always do with anything, cleaners or adhesives, because you just never know.
 I felt confident enough to run the cord up the inside of the table leg to hide the cord for the table lamp above.Once under the bottom of the the table we continued to run the cord around to the back edge of the table where we wanted the plug strip to be for the lamp.
 Again, we used the self adhesive provided cord clips, provided in our sleep socket kit.
 There were plenty to do the entire job.The plug strip has a total of 3 outlets, a single on one side and a double on the other side.
 We decided to install it to the table with two plugs facing out to provide an additional outlet perfect for laptop charging, or cell phone chargers.
 Now this is the magazine quality photo worth picturing that we all want every day for these floating table areas in our homes.
 Cords that disappear from the eye, which also tends to make a space safer for children and pets from possible tripping hazards.
 I can also see these being a huge winner for my holiday decor, like mantle garlands and the hazardous staircase garlands as well, so I plan on ordering a few extra Sleek Sockets ahead of time so I have them on hand for the upcoming holiday season!
+We also did a great segment on under desk cord management for computer stations too during a One Room Challenge segment seen here at Organizing Your Desk & Cord Management.
+It has great tips on how to drill in surge protectors for your computers and hide cords for floating desks, so check it out!